bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 Now we can whip up a quick and dirty Express server to persist our `voteAccount` keypair.
 Go ahead and copy my `index.js` file to the root of our directory.

+> 🚨 ALERT: I do not consider this code to be secure.
+Do not use in production apps with actual funds.
+This is for demonstrative purposes only.

 ```
 const path = require("path");
 const anchor = require("@project-serum/anchor");